The Essential/Non-Essential Doctrine Debacle

 In over 50 years of listening to sermons from these so-called conservative, evangelical churches, I’ve never heard even one which expounds the beautiful, fundamental and organic unity of the Bible’s doctrine with its attendant requirement that those within that assembly actually “be of one mind”.
 In contrast, I’ve frequently heard of various “Interpretations” of doctrine, many times concluding with a “pick-whichever-one-you-like-the-best” type of “application” (if they had any real conclusions at all).

 The "preaching and teaching" of these careless and unthinking men is the diametric opposite of the OT prophets' "Thus says the Lord God ...".
-The so-called pastors of these churches are the religious version of the politician—they excel in many words but say mostly nothing.
+The so-called pastors of these churches are the religious version of the politician: they "multiply words" but say mostly nothing.

 The truly sad realization is that they have no idea of their sin and error.]